paradisefam/ManagerWallet/README.md

 - Run DAppLeth (Decentralized external dapps embedded at runtime)

 # Beta Testers
-Become a BETA tester, install the App and help the community to grow up.
+Become a BETA tester, install the App and help the community grow.
 Visit <a href="http://www.qwoyn.io/testers">Qwoyns website</a> or
 Contact to us on <a href="https://discord.gg/knZBudV">Discord</a>